 About Katherine Daly, Ph.D.

-Dr. Katherine Daly is a licensed Psychologist in the state of Florida.
+Dr. Katherine Daly is a licensed psychologist (Florida and Maryland).
 She began her education in psychology at St. Mary’s College of Maryland.
 She then received her MA in Counseling Psychology at the University of Missouri, and PhD in Counseling Psychology at the University of Florida.
-Following her doctoral internship at the University of Tennessee, Dr. Daly began practicing psychology in Tennessee providing clinical services to individuals from rural, low-income households in an integrated primary care clinic.
-She was a Visiting Assistant Professor and Assistant Director of Counseling Services at St. Mary’s College of Maryland from 2012-2014.
-In October 2014, Dr. Daly joined the University of Central Florida and has since become Director of Counseling & Wellness Services at UCF College of Medicine.
+Following her doctoral internship at the University of Tennessee, Dr. Daly began practicing psychology in Tennessee providing clinical services in an integrated primary care clinic.
+She was Assistant Director of Counseling Services at St. Mary’s College of Maryland from 2012-2014.
+In 2014, Dr. Daly joined the University of Central Florida College of Medicine and has since become the Director of Counseling & Wellness Services and Assistant Professor in the Department of Clinical Sciences.

-The UCF College of Medicine welcomed Dr. Katherine Daly as an Assistant Professor of Medicine in the Clinical Sciences department in November of 2016.
-She has more than a decade of counseling experience in a variety of settings.
-Dr. Daly has primarily focused her clinical work in health settings, such as VA hospitals, community crisis centers, integrated primary care, and in student counseling and health centers.
+Dr. Daly has more than a decade of counseling experience.
+In addition, she has an active research program in health disparities and medical student wellness.
+She has primarily focused her clinical work in health settings, such as VA hospitals, community crisis centers, integrated primary care, and in student counseling and health centers.
 Dr. Daly is passionate about the integration of counseling and health and how improving one’s mental health and wellness ultimately improves physical health outcomes and quality of life.
 She enjoys working with clients around clinical issues such as maladaptive perfectionism, bereavement, chronic health issues, bipolar disorder, depression and anxiety, burnout, and counseling to simply improve one’s life and relationships.
-Theoretically, she draws from Cognitive-Behavioral and Client-Centered therapy approaches in her clinical work.
+Theoretically, she draws from Cognitive-Behavioral, Client-Centered, and Existential therapy approaches in her clinical work.

-Dr. Daly is currently affiliated with the UCF College of Medicine Council for Diversity and Inclusion and the UCF College of Medicine Physician Advising and Support System.
-She is also a member of the American Psychological Association and the American College Counseling Association.
-Dr. Daly was awarded the Outstanding Graduate Director and Researcher Award with the Behavioral Medicine Laboratory at the University of Florida.
-Futhermore, she was presented with the St. Mary’s College Human Development Award and Early Writing Award.
-Dr. Daly also holds professional honors with the Psi Chi National Honor Society in Psychology and the Omnicron Delta Kappa National Leadership Society.
+Dr. Daly is currently affiliated with the UCF College of Medicine Council for Diversity and Inclusion where she serves as Co-Chair and the UCF College of Medicine Physician Advising and Support System.
+She is also a member of the American Psychological Association.

 Recent Publications and Presentations